reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ...
 ```

-## Step 6 - Forward organizational events to the Automation account
+## Step 6 - Forward organization events to the Automation account

 Events related to AWS accounts are posted on the default bus of the top-level account of the AWS Organization.
 In addition, these events are generated in the region `us-east-1`, and not in the region of your choice.
 Therefore, we create an Eventbridge rule in the top-level account and in the `us-east-1` region to forward events to the default bus in the `Automation` account and in the region where you will deploy SPA.